Get Practical Leadership Tips and Insights

 Leadership is…

 Leadership is like gardening.
-To lead a healthy life or to lead others well is much like gardening.
+Leading a healthy life or leading others well is much like gardening.
 While visiting my parents in Arizona, I had the opportunity to plant three Red Tips (a bush-like plant).
 I’ve always enjoyed gardening and well-designed landscapes.
 It’s therapeutic while also useful for learning about life and leadership.
-Below is an example of how gardening provides lessons on leadership: Plant in the right place (sun and/or shade exposure and in the correct region of the country) = do everything you can to make sure the new team member is a fit for the job (experience, temperament, skill-sets, life situation, etc.).
-Dig the hole big enough so roots can easily establish themselves = do everything you can to remove obstacles from new team members (familiarize them with everything and everyone, be generous in every way possible).
-Water appropriately.
-Too much or too little water can damage and even
+Below is an example of how gardening provides lessons on leadership: Plant in the Right Place Plant in the right place (sun and/or shade exposure and in the correct region of the country) = do everything you can to make sure the new team member is fit for the job (experience, temperament, skill sets, life situation, etc.).
+Therefore, just like in gardening, positioning matters in leadership.
+The environment must be right for growth.
+Dig the Hole Big Enough Dig the hole big enough so roots can easily establish themselves = Do everything you can to remove obstacles from new

 Read More »

 Acknowledgment.
 It’s the first step to any kind of change, isn’t it?
 What are we afraid of?
 Why are we so defensive?
 What are we trying to protect?
-As I consider the caption, my mind is directed to my personal habits, relationships, desires, and goals.
+Acknowledgment Starts Within As I consider the caption, my mind is directed to my personal habits, relationships, desires, and goals.
 Acknowledging a problem is not the solution but it is the beginning.
 If we don’t at least begin by acknowledging the problem, we will only repeat what we don’t admit because we repeat what we don’t repair.
-Much of our power to change is found on the inside.
-We often underestimate the ability God has given us to grow and restore our life and relationships as well as any environment we desire to influence.
-Acknowledgment is not just about owning and embracing what is broken; it is also about owning and exercising our ability to change it.
-And He said to him, “Arise, go your way.
+The Power to Change Lies Within Much of our power to change is found on the inside.
+We often underestimate the ability God has given us to grow and restore our lives and relationships as well as any environment we desire to influence.
+Acknowledgment is Ownership and Action Acknowledgment is not just about owning and embracing what is broken; it is also about owning and

 Read More »